 Hydrogenated Oils accumulate in your system, and result in serious complications beyond obesity.
 The human body has no means to break these down and flush them out, as it does with all things we consume.
 A simple rule I live by is that if you put it in your mouth as food or drink, it should come out the other end once your body is done with it.
 If it does not, then it is not fit to be used as food or drink.
 We are not meant to be sponges that accumulate toxins and exist on junk as we poison ourselves.

 An interesting fact about the manufacture of Hydrogenated Oils is that they are steam distilled in the final stages of the manufacturing process to remove any odors.
 Hydrogenated Oils don’t smell.
 This way the inclusion of Hydrogenated Oils into the products you are consuming is not detected.
 Hopefully, that helps with understanding what are Hydrogenated Oils a little better.
 In short, they are bad.

 Now, I know that all of this sounds a little conspiracy theorist, but at the end of the day, if it smelt bad, or tasted bad, you wouldn’t buy it.
 There’s no repeat business in what is perceived as yucky, so billions of dollars are spent on honing the recipe at every level to get it just right from a taste, cost, and shelf life perspective.
 This is basic business at work, which can be a good thing, provided you are not poisoning your customers.

-There are a broad range of products that you can buy which contain Hydrogenated Oils.
-Many of these you may not have even thought it were possible that they would contain oils, let alone Hydrogenated Oils.
+There is a broad range of products that you can buy which contain Hydrogenated Oils.
+Many of these you may not have even thought it was possible that they would contain oils, let alone Hydrogenated Oils.
 This is by no means an exhaustive list, so make sure you check the packaging before you put the product in your mouth: